6 Creative Vocabulary Activities For High School (Blog Image)

 Frayer Model example

 Flocabulary’s Vocab Cards are modeled off the Frayer model for effective vocabulary instruction.
 Therefore, students can use this activity to make connections to their prior knowledge, dissect new learnings into digestible chunks, and think critically about the application of this vocabulary word.
-Multiple instances of exposure is key!
+Multiple instances of exposure are key!

 Using a vocabulary-rich video like Flocabulary’s Shakespeare Is Hip-Hop, for example, you can challenge students to examine the accompanying lyrics and identify which words they are likely to encounter on the SATs or ACTs—words such as forage, goad, gregarious, hiatus, incessant, ingenious, pervasive, profuse, and more!
 Assign students Flocabulary’s Vocab Cards—which are modeled on the Frayer Model.
 They can read the definition and part of speech and then practice writing and drawing the word on their own.
 Then, turn to the grades 9-12 SAT Word Up collection, containing 12 video lessons, for more vocabulary test prep.

 One of the more challenging parts of ELA testing for students is the vocabulary section.
 Vocabulary tests can be taxing due to the way questions are asked and responses are presented—often in isolation and without the contextual cues that help us when we encounter new words.
 High school students commonly refer to such difficult or foreign words as “SAT words.”
 (In recent years, the SAT stopped testing vocabulary via analogies and sentence completions).
-There are many strategies to help support your students during standardized test-taking periods.
+There are many strategies and high school vocabulary activities to help support your students during standardized test-taking periods.

 In Flocabulary’s Test-Taking Strategies lesson, students learn how to implement their own test-taking strategies for success.
 This lesson is perfect to use during test prep season.